piotrkilczuk/railworks-dispatcher/README.rst

 Railworks Dispatcher
 ====================

-Creates a work order by drawing a random scenario from your Railworks folder.
+Creates a work order by choosing a random scenario from your Railworks folder.

 Setup
 -----